asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 ### Identical Process & Practices

 The other big mistake I see organizations make is their need to have teams be the same.
+These organizations require teams to have identical processes and practices.
+They can't be solely faulted for this idea since agile trainers will often make this recommendation.
+Unfortunately, this oversimplification has lasting negative effects on organizations.

-Each team needs to have identical processes and practices.
-One of the wonderful things about agile is that once the principles and values are understood, everything else can change in support of those.
-Every team is different, they have different problems, different personalities, different customers, different technologies, etc.
+One of the wonderful things about agile is that once the principles and values are understood, everything else can change in support of them.
+Every team is different, they have different problems, different personalities, different customers, different technologies, etc. This line of thinking comes from very non-Agile ideas that developers are fungible resources that can be moved between projects and teams.
+They are resources, a "head count" to be utilized by the organization.
+Agile attempts to dispel these myths and shed light on the fact that software teams are complex systems where team interaction is valued over perceived scheduling needs.
+Having a team gel and trust each other will build much better solutions than a just filling a project with developers because you "need the head count on an important project."

+#### Team Apathy

 The belief that requiring teams to be the same is somehow an organizational optimization is completely false.
 In these types of organizations any time a team wants to improve the way they work they need to convince organizational leadership and every other team of the improvement (creating unnecessary cross-team dependencies).
-Given the friction involved in getting any change through teams stop trying to improve the way they work.
+Given the friction involved in getting any change through, teams stop trying to improve the way they work and apathy sets in.
+They can't be blamed, they are trying to meet their team commitments at the same time.

 Having regular retrospectives allows teams to tune the way they work and have ownership over their process and practices.
 Unfortunately, in these